← All ModulesModule 1.2 · $0–$250K Toolkit Pricing Fundamentals

 Upfront: CFO Ops Diagnostic

-Ongoing: CFO Services at $3K/mo + Monthly Bookkeeping at $1K/mo
+Ongoing: CFO Services at $3K/mo or Monthly Bookkeeping at $1K/mo

-That's over $48K/yr in recurring revenue from a single client.
+That's up to $36K/yr in recurring revenue from a single client.

 The pattern: Every engagement starts clean, you're paid first, and the recurring revenue compounds.
 The client gets a clear starting point.
 You get a natural path forward.